 “Haaarg.
 No!” gurgled his captor.
 “U’re comin’ wits me.”
 And at that, the giant seemed to have made up its mind.
 Wedged in the crook of a smelly, bristly arm Jacob was carried off at a brisk pace into the Dark Forest.
 They dodged around trees but crashed right through clumps of bushes, as easily as a boy stepping on a tuft of grass, destined for a faraway place whose location was unknown to this hostage.

-Horrified at being captured by a giant, Jacob’s mind searched how this could have happened…
+Horrified at being captured by a giant, Jacob’s mind searched for how this could have happened…

 …Hansel and Gretel marked their path but I can’t.

 …He pictured their moss-covered stone cottage, a wisp of wood smoke curling above the fireplace chimney.

 …There was the corral where Duke and Dok munched hay from the manger, swishing their long blond tails.
 Baldur came running up to greet him, his one good eye so bright.

 …His younger brothers, Ambros and Josef, and his little sisters, Katrin and Baby Tresa, whom he loved to play and laugh with; all four appeared.

 …His wise Grampa who teased him so often, and his sweet Gramma who cooked such delicious treats — especially at birthdays and Christmas and Easter — they were both smiling at him.